bhavanarao3/Implementation-of-MOD-RRT-for-robot-path-planning/README.md

 - Navigate to the directory containing the script.
 If your script is in a folder called "Final_Project" on your desktop, you would use a command like: cd Desktop/Final_Project

 - Directly run the codes, by clicking on run button , a pygame window will pop-up and visualization starts

+### Structure

 There are 6 files in total